 - If a student already has summer funding (e.g. Magellan, SC INBRE), the student may submit the original proposal to request the faculty portion of the award.

-To apply, the student must first complete the items below and upload a 1-page research proposal.
-Then, the faculty mentor will be contacted by the college office to request the mentoring plan.
+To apply, the student must first complete the items below and upload the completed research proposal.

 - Centered at top of proposal page, include your project title.
 Under title: student’s full name, major, mentor’s name, and department.

 - Proposal Page Limitations: May not exceed one (1) single-spaced page.
 References may be on an additional page and are not included in the page limit.